 Any data you gather must be accurate, kept up to date and deleted when you no longer need it.
 If it is sensitive information that relates to ethnic origin, personal beliefs, health and so on, you must have written consent to use it.

 If you collect and use personal information for any other reason than staff administration, marketing your own products or maintaining customer records, you may have to notify the Information Commissioner's Office (ICO).
 Failure to notify can result in a fixed penalty of £1,000.
+You can notify online or by calling the Information Commissioner's notification line on 0303 124 1113.

 The collection and use of personal information has to be fair.
 This means that you have to provide people with your business details, the reason you are collecting the information and anything else they should know.